Divine Mercy: Are We Really Catholic?

 FIRST AND FOREMOST

 The answer lies within the fact that the Old Catholic Church did not LEAVE the unified Catholic Church.
-They were initially separated by the issue of persecution.
 Therefore there has never been a real issue over the validity of the Old Catholics or their relationship with the Catholic Church.

 There have been repeated affirmations by the Roman Catholic Church though the Papacy and other governing bodies.
 Click here to learn more.